Gingading122/Procedure-world-generator-for-realistic-terrain-and-biomes/README.md

 This is a solo project and a core part of a game I'm developing (which may also be shared on GitHub later).

 # Project goal 🎯
 Create a procedurally generated world that mimics the terrain and biome diversity of Earth.
 The generation is designed from scratch, inspired by real-world geography, but implemented with my own ideas and techniques.
 While there are similar projects out there, I’m challenging myself to build this **independently** with **randomness**.
-Yes, I will put randomness everywhere until I can't anymore
+Yes, I will put randomness everywhere until I can't anymore.
+This project may eventually shift from an Earth-like world to a more fantasy-oriented realm, once key systems like terrain, biomes, and climate generation are in place.
+However, the Earth-like realm will be preserved and put in a new branch, just in case I'm bored with fantasy.
 # Contributions & Feedback 🤝
 * If you find my code confusing or feel like something could be improved — I'm very open to suggestions!
   * Advice and constructive criticism are always welcome.